Mentoring Support Program “Capacity-Strengthening of Local Anti-Corruption Initiatives in Ukraine” (2019-2021)

 Mykola Khavroniuk – Ukrainian lawyer-criminologist.
-Doctor of Law, Professor, Director of Scientific Development and Member of the Board of the Center for Political and Legal Reforms;
+Doctor of Law, Professor, Director of Scientific Development and Members of the Board of the Centre of Policy and Legal Reform;

 Oksana Nesterenko – lecturer at NaUKMA, PhD in Law, lecturer of NaUKMA, candidate of legal sciences, holder of Fulbright scholarship in the Kennan Institute Woodrow Wilson International Center for Scholars, Washington.